 All capital assets are capitalized at cost and updated for additions and deletions during the year.
 Donated capital assets are recorded at acquisition value on the date donated.
 The Authority does not maintain a capitalization threshold as all infrastructure assets are capitalized.
 Capital assets consist of completed improvements related to the 2015 bonds, roads, stormwater basins and the storm drain financed with the 2007 Bonds, and an intangible asset of computer software.
 Prior to GASB 89, interest expense during the period of construction was capitalized, net of investment earnings.
-Upon completion, assets will be transferred to the appropriate public entity.
 Assets that are not part of the public improvements with a cost of \$5,000 or more are capitalized and depreciated on a straight-line method over their estimated useful life.
 The estimated useful life of computer software is three years.
 The estimated useful life of the assets related to the 2015 bonds and the 2007 bonds is thirty years.